 Ideally, we’d like to see problems as they occur.
 If you’ve written any code in an IDE or a text editor that points out issues as you type them, then you know what I’m talking about.
 Ah, the red squiggly line.
 It’s easy to fix problems when they’re discovered shortly after they’ve been created.
 Additionally, we get to learn from them.

 It is impossible for a developer to learn anything when someone yells at them for something they broke six months ago—that is why we need to provide feedback to everyone as quickly as possible, in minutes, not months

 Unfortunately, we don’t have a red squiggly line in our editors for future production issues.
 Nor do we have them for unwanted or badly designed features.
-The next best thing is to reduce the time between when an issue is introduced and when it is detected.
+The next best thing is to reduce the time between when a problem is introduced and when it is detected.

 2.2 Push Quality Closer To The Source

 Quality shouldn’t be exclusively QA’s responsibility.
 Everybody should find and fix issues in their area of control.
-In technology value streams, fast feedback close to the source can be achieved with, for example, build automation, automated testing, automated security and vulnerability checking, automated deploys, production telemetry and alerting.
-Automation helps us to quickly detect problems, recover from them and learn how to prevent them in the future.
+In technology value streams, fast feedback close to the source can be achieved with, for example, build automation, automated testing, automated security and vulnerability checking, automated deploys, production telemetry, and alerting.
+Automation helps us quickly detect problems, recover from them, and learn how to prevent them.